raunak-ali/Agentic_AI-Article-series/Artcile_1/Chapter_4.md

 * **Gen AI** is great for one-off answers.
 * **Agentic AI** is about orchestrating steps, tools, and memory for **autonomous workflows**.

-This transition is not just technical — it’s a **paradigm shift** in how businesses, students, and professionals will work with AI.
+This transition is not just technical ,it’s a **paradigm shift** in how businesses, students, and professionals will work with AI.

 ---